 Why Handwriting Is Vital For Early Years

-Handwriting is an important skill since children who can write smoothly and legibly can better use writing to put to paper their ideas.
-Moreover, handwriting help children develop spelling skills by helping them recall and remember word formation.
+Handwriting is an essential skill since children who can write smoothly and legibly can better use writing to put their ideas to paper.
+Moreover, handwriting helps children develop spelling skills by helping them recall and remember word formation.
 However, handwriting is a complex skill that develops with practice over time.

 Children must combine fine motor skills, dexterity, language, memory, and concentration to learn to handwrite.
 For example, a hand indirectly prepares for handwriting by holding a dot marker (palmer grasp) or drawing with chalk on a sidewalk.
 Writing can then take the form of drawing, scribbling, and eventually forming letters and words.